nicksmith100/ms4-jumpersforgoalposts/README.md

 - Find information about previous orders they have made.

 Detailed user stories are provided in the [User Stories](#user-stories) section below.

+## Project Guide

+I used [Code Institute](https://github.com/Code-Institute-Solutions)'s [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough as a guide throughout development.
+While it would be impractical to credit every part of Boutique Ado code within the code itself, this document will clearly explain the custom features which have been added over and above the Boutique Ado website.

 ## User Stories